xorkevin/xorkevin.com/content/blog/auth-crypto/index.md

 elliptic curve.)
 Because ECC does not rely on prime numbers, it has much smaller key sizes.
 An ECC key of 521 bits is approximately equal in strength to AES-256.
 Unfortunately, ECC is still vulnerable to quantum attacks via Shor's algorithm.
-As a result, new systems such as lattice-based cryptography[^lattice-crypto] are currently being developed, which have not yet been found to have a quantum weakness.
+As a result, new systems such as lattice-based cryptography are currently being developed[^lattice-crypto], which have not yet been found to have a quantum weakness.

 [^lattice-crypto]: lattice-based crypto https://en.wikipedia.org/wiki/Lattice-based_cryptography